sergeykhbr/riscv_vhdl/README.md

 - New Zephyr Kernel with the shell autocompletion.
 - Significantly updated GUI of the debugger.

-**Use this tag v3.1 instead of latest revision because the main branch will be incompatible with the GCC 5.1.0!**
+**Use tag v3.1 and GCC 5.1.0 instead of latest revision while release v4.0 won't ready.
+GCC 6.1.0 and 5.1.0 are binary incompatible either as SoC itself!**

 ### Implemented functionality (v3.0)